Wrangell - St. Elias National Park

 Piedmont or Tidewater Glacier?

 Between 1980 and 2000, Malaspina Glacier lost about 60 feet, or 20 meters, of its ice thickness.
-The incredible size of the glacier means that amount of ice amounts to about one half of one percent of the total rise on global sea levels for that period.
+The incredible size of the glacier means that amount of ice amounts to about one-half of one percent of the total rise in global sea levels for that period.
 A considerable amount.

-Alaska is making the biggest contribution to this and the bulk of that is from Wrangell – St. Elias National Park and surrounding area.
-Malaspina Glacier itself is a significant contributor to Alaska glacial ice loss.
+Alaska is making the biggest contribution to this and the bulk of that is from Wrangell – St. Elias National Park and the surrounding area.
+Malaspina Glacier itself is a significant contributor to Alaska’s glacial ice loss.

 The Malaspina Glacier has been considered, and I guess still is by most, a piedmont glacier; that is, it’s a glacier whose terminus is on land.
 A piedmont glacier doesn’t reach the sea.
 However, due to shifting patterns in climate leading to increases in coastal storms and precipitation, as well as increased coastline erosion, the Malaspina Glacier now reaches the coastline; Malaspina Glacier is now a tidewater Glacier.

 Paddling a pack raft in what is now locally known as Sitkagi Lagoon, the ice cliffs of the glaciers’ terminus are clearly visible.
 Lying, at times, less than a foot beneath the forest floor, the ice walls are 50′ thick.
 As recently as 30 years ago, USGS maps show ice cliffs here of over 300′ tall; illustrating a massive decrease in the amount of ice here.

 The thinnest layer of soil is enough for a spruce forest to take hold and grow, right on top of the largest glacier in North America.
 The wall of ice collapses into Sitkagi Lagoon and the Pacific Ocean.